Understanding Guess's Ex-Dividend Date | Benzinga

 Understanding Guess's Ex-Dividend Date

-On August 25, 2021, Guess (NYSE:GES) announced shareholders can expect to receive a dividend payable on September 24, 2021.
+On August 25, 2021, Guess (NYSE:GES) declared a dividend payable on September 24, 2021 to its shareholders.
+Guess also announced that shareholders on the company’s books on or before September 8, 2021 are entitled to the dividend.
 The stock will then go ex-dividend 1 business day(s) before the record date.
-Guess, which has a current dividend per share of $0.11, has an ex-dividend date scheduled for September 7, 2021.
-That equates to a dividend yield of 1.84% at current price levels.
+Guess has an ex-dividend date set for for September 7, 2021.
+The company’s current dividend payout is $0.11, which equates to a dividend yield of 1.84% at current price levels.

-Over the past year, Guess has seen its dividend payouts remain the same and its yields trend downward.
-Last year on September 15, 2020 the company’s payout sat at $0.11, which has returned to its value today.
+Over the past year, Guess has experienced no change regarding its dividend payouts and a downward trend regarding its yields.
+Last year on September 15, 2020 the company’s payout was $0.11, which has returned to its value today.
 Guess’s dividend yield last year was 3.75%, which has since decreased by 1.91%.

 Companies use dividend yields in different strategic ways.
 Some companies may opt to not give yields altogether to reinvest in themselves.
 Other companies may opt to increase or decrease their yield amounts to control how their shares circulate throughout the stock market.